 I mean really schedule it, too.
 It’s not as simple as telling yourself “I’ll meditate tomorrow at 9am.”
 Schedule the day in your calendar and block it off.
 Whatever app, tool, or physical calendar you use, block off time for meditation.
 Don’t allow other things to creep their way into your meditation schedule.

 If you’re not able to stick to your scheduled time, reconsider the time you set your daily meditation practice.
 Ensure you pick a time where you won’t feel rushed or guilty to take 10 or 20 minutes to yourself to meditate.
+Technology is your friend here, have reminders that go off on your phone, set yourself as “do not disturb” on the chat or email apps you have, and create the conditions where you can relax enough to take time out of your day to make meditation a priority.

 2. Use an app to keep your practice fresh